-COUNT V

-NEGLIGENT MISREPRESENTATION
+COUNT V NEGLIGENT MISREPRESENTATION

-89. Plaintiffs repeat and realleges each and every allegation contained above as if fully set forth herein, and further allege as follows:

-91. Defendant as the manufacturer, packager, labeler and initial seller of the Products purchased by Plaintiffs and Class Members had a duty to disclose the true quantity of the Products and to refrain from selling them in containers made, formed or filled as to be misleading and which contain non-functional slack-fill.
+- 91. Plaintiffs repeat and realleges each and every allegation contained above as if fully set forth herein, and further allege as follows: - 92.
+Defendant, directly or through its agents and employees, made false representations, concealments and non disclosures to Plaintiffs and Members of the Class. - 93.
+Defendant as the manufacturer, packager, labeler and initial seller of the Products purchased by Plaintiffs and Class Members had a duty to disclose the true quantity of the Products and to refrain from selling them in containers made, formed or filled as to be misleading and which contain non-functional slack-fill.
 Defendant had exclusive knowledge of material facts not known or reasonably accessible to Plaintiffs and Class Members; Defendant actively concealed material facts from Plaintiffs and Class Members and Defendant made partial representations that are misleading because some other material fact has not been disclosed.
-Defendant's failure to disclose the information it had a duty to disclose constitutes material misrepresentations and materially
+Defendant's failure to disclose the information it had a duty to disclose constitutes material misrepresentations and materially misleading omissions which misled Plaintiffs and Class Members, who relied

-- misleading omissions which misled Plaintiffs and Class Members, who relied on Defendant in this regard to disclose all material facts accurately, truthfully and fully. - 92.
-Plaintiffs and Members of the Class reasonably relied on Defendant's representation that the Products contain more Whey Product than actually packaged. - 93.
-In making the representations of fact to Plaintiffs and Members of the Class described herein, Defendant has failed to fulfill its duties to disclose the material facts set forth above.
-The direct and proximate cause of this failure to disclose was Defendant's negligence and carelessness. - Defendant, in making the misrepresentations and omissions, and in engaging 94. in the acts alleged above, knew or reasonably should have known that the Defendant made and intended the representations were not true. misrepresentations to induce the reliance of Plaintiffs and Members of the Class. - As the manufacturer of its Products, Defendant is in the unique position of 95. being able to provide accurate information about those Products.
-Therefore there is a special and privity-like relationship between Defendant and Plaintiffs and other consumers. - Defendant has a duty to correct the misinformation it disseminated through its 96. advertising of the Products.
+- on Defendant in this regard to disclose all material facts accurately, truthfully and fully. - Plaintiffs and Members of the Class reasonably relied on Defendant's 94. representation that the Products contain more Whey Product than actually packaged. - In making the representations of fact to Plaintiffs and Members of the Class 95. described herein, Defendant has failed to fulfill its duties to disclose the material facts set forth above.
+The direct and proximate cause of this failure to disclose was Defendant's negligence and carelessness. - Defendant, in making the misrepresentations and omissions, and in engaging 96. in the acts alleged above, knew or reasonably should have known that the representations were not true.
+Defendant made and intended the misrepresentations to induce the reliance of Plaintiffs and Members of the Class. - 97.
+As the manufacturer of its Products, Defendant is in the unique position of being able to provide accurate information about those Products.
+Therefore there is a special and privity-like relationship between Defendant and Plaintiffs and other consumers. - Defendant has a duty to correct the misinformation it disseminated through its 98. advertising of the Products.
 By not informing Plaintiffs and Members of the Class, Defendant breached its duty.
-Defendant also gained financially from and as a result of this breach. - 97.
-By and through such deceit, misrepresentations and/or omissions, Defendant intended to induce Plaintiffs and Members of the Class to alter their position to their detriment.
-Plaintiffs and Members of the Class relied upon these false representations when purchasing Whey Products in over-sized containers, which reliance was justified and reasonably foreseeable.
+Defendant also gained financially from and as a result of this breach. - By and through such deceit, misrepresentations and/or omissions, Defendant 99. intended to induce Plaintiffs and Members of the Class to alter their position to their detriment.
+Plaintiffs and Members of the Class relied upon these false representations when purchasing Whey Products in over-sized containers, which reliance was justified and reasonably foreseeable. - 100.
+As a direct and proximate result of Defendant's wrongful conduct, Plaintiffs and Members of the Class have suffered and continue to suffer economic losses and other general and specific damages, including but not limited to the amounts paid for Whey Products, and any interest that would have been accrued on those monies, all in an amount to be determined according to proof at time of trial.

-- As a direct and proximate result of Defendant's wrongful conduct, Plaintiffs 98. and Members of the Class have suffered and continue to suffer economic losses and other general and specific damages, including but not limited to the amounts paid for Whey Products, and any interest that would have been accrued on those monies, all in an amount to be determined according to proof at time of trial. - 99.
-Defendant acted with intent to defraud, or with reckless or negligent disregard of the rights of Plaintiffs and Members of the Class. - 100.
+- 101. Defendant acted with intent to defraud, or with reckless or negligent disregard of the rights of Plaintiffs and Members of the Class. - 102.
 Plaintiffs and Members of the Class are entitled to relief in an amount to be proven at trial, and injunctive relief.